nesl/TransientSensorRobustInference/README.txt

  - Integrated inertial sensing from Phone (phone/Accelerometer.java and phone/Gyroscope.java)
  - Added direct data export to CSV for all data (exporter.java)
  - Added NTP time updating when exporting data (ntpUpdateThread.java)

-## TODO:
- - It looks like the Phone sensor doesn't take in the correct time?
-Outputted times in milliseconds are off by several hours.